Skip navigation

 • develop a major public art collection for the purpose of demonstrating the University's commitment to the study, patronage and advancement of the visual arts;

-• foster a general awareness and understanding of the visual arts among the University community and members of the general public through education and other outreach activities.;
+• foster a general awareness and understanding of the visual arts among the University community and members of the general public through education and other outreach activities;

 • enable research on the visual arts and support the teaching programs of the University;

-• acquire works of art suitable for the purpose of enhancing the public areas, both buildings and grounds, of the University;
+• acquire works of art suitable for the purpose of enhancing the public areas, both buildings and grounds, of the University; and

 • provide a high standard of curatorial care and management of a major University and national asset.